xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-024.md

 import DragNDropImage from '../components/DragNDropImage.vue';
 </script>

-# Lesson 24 - Context Menu and Clipboard
+# Lesson 24 - Context menu and clipboard

 In this lesson, we will introduce the following contents: